wo3kie/cxxDojo/README.md

 **104. qr.cpp**
 Implement a function to do a QR decomposition of a matrix.
 From [Wikipedia](https://en.wikipedia.org/wiki/QR_decomposition) QR decomposition is a decomposition of a matrix _A_ into a product _A_=_QR_ of an orthogonal matrix _Q_ and an upper triangular matrix _R_.

+**105. interpolation.cpp**
+Implement a function to interpolate a given set of points with a polynomial.
+Use Newton's divided difference method.